moliver28/research-handbook/content/handbook/engineering/development/analytics/analytics-instrumentation/_index.md

 {{< youtube "_D-C8B5vPS0" >}}

-*In the [GitLab Unfiltered video](https://youtu.be/_D-C8B5vPS0) Niko is talking about the groups's approach to Analytics Intrumentation tools improvements and evolution*
+*In this [GitLab Unfiltered video](https://youtu.be/_D-C8B5vPS0) Niko is talking about the groups's approach to Analytics Instrumentation tools improvements and evolution*

 ## How we work